 Plus you'll find many different crochet bird patterns HERE at Crochet Central.

 Have a lovely Sunday.
-We've been to Mass this morning, enjoyed smoothies and malted raisin toast, and now I'm going to roast some vegetables for a pizza topping while we make the most of this slightly cooler weather.
+We've enjoyed smoothies and malted raisin toast, and now I'm going to roast some vegetables for a pizza topping while we make the most of this slightly cooler weather.

 What are you up to?